run-llama/rags/README.md

 This is a standard chatbot interface where you can query the RAG agent and it will answer questions over your data.

 It will be able to pick the right RAG tools (either top-k vector search or optionally summarization) in order to fulfill the query.

+## Supported LLMs and Embeddings

+### Builder Agent

+By default the builder agent uses OpenAI.
+This is defined in the `builder_config.py` file.

+You can customize this to whatever LLM you want (an example is provided for Anthropic).

+Note that GPT-4 variants will give the most reliable results in terms of actually constructing an agent (we couldn't get Claude to work).

+### Generated RAG Agent

+You can set the configuration either through natural language or manually for both the embedding model and LLM.

+- **LLM**: Currently only OpenAI LLMs are supported (conceptually we can support other LLMs but just need to figure out how to map names to LLM configurations)
+- **Embeddings**: Supports text-embedding-ada-002 by default, but also supports Hugging Face models.
+To use a hugging face model simply prepend with local, e.g. local:BAAI/bge-small-en.

 ## Issues / Contributions